JustinFarris/seevee/README.md

 ## Experience

-### Director of IT / Platform Engineering Lead / Senior SRE at FlightStats, Inc. (RELX)
+### Director of IT / Platform Engineering Lead / Senior SRE Manager at FlightStats, Inc. (RELX)
-*January 2012 - Present (6.5+ years)*
+*January 2012 - Present (7+ years)*

-Responsible for in-house and cloud-based production infrastructure for internal applications and customer-facing products.
+Responsible for in-house and cloud-based production infrastructure for internal applications and customer-facing data products.
 Manage growing teams including DevOps, DataOps, NetOps, and internal support.

 ### Owner at Rush IT Consulting
-*2008 - Present (10+ years)*
+*2008 - Present (11+ years)*

 Freelance installation, upgrade, and maintenance of custom IT solutions for small and enterprise businesses.

 ### Guitarist/Bassist/Vocalist at Rude King
-*2007 - Present (11+ years)*
+*2007 - Present (12+ years)*

 Slap, pluck, sing, and make merry.